Sylvia Plath: Hughes controversies

 As Hughes and Plath were legally married at the time of her death, Hughes inherited the Plath estate, including all her written work.
 He has been condemned repeatedly for burning Plath's last journal, saying he "did not want her children to have to read it".
 Hughes lost another journal and an unfinished novel, and instructed that a collection of Plath's papers and journals should not be released until 2013.
 He has been accused of attempting to control the estate for his own ends, although royalties from Plath's poetry were placed into a trust account for their two children, Frieda and Nicholas.

 Plath's gravestone has been repeatedly vandalized by those aggrieved that "Hughes" is written on the stone; they have attempted to chisel it off, leaving only the name "Sylvia Plath".
-When Hughes' mistress Assia Wevill killed herself and their four-year-old daughter Shura in 1969, this practice intensified.
+Plath and Hughes's daughter Frieda has condemned the defacement.
+When Hughes's mistress Assia Wevill died by suicide and killed their four-year-old daughter Shura in 1969, this practice intensified, as Wevill's death led to claims that Hughes had been abusive to both Plath and Wevill.
 After each defacement, Hughes had the damaged stone removed, sometimes leaving the site unmarked during repair.
-Outraged mourners accused Hughes in the media of dishonouring her name by removing the stone.
-Wevill's death led to claims that Hughes had been abusive to both Plath and Wevill.
+Outraged mourners accused Hughes in the media of dishonoring Plath's name by removing the stone.

 Radical feminist poet Robin Morgan published the poem "Arraignment", in which she openly accused Hughes of the battery and murder of Plath.
 Her book Monster (1972) "included a piece in which a gang of Plath aficionados are imagined castrating Hughes, stuffing his penis into his mouth and then blowing out his brains".
 Hughes threatened to sue Morgan.
-The book was withdrawn by the publisher Random House, although it remained in circulation among feminists.
+The book was withdrawn by the publisher Random House, but it remained in circulation among feminists.
 Other feminists threatened to kill Hughes in Plath's name and pursue a conviction for murder.
 Plath's poem "The Jailor", in which the speaker condemns her husband's brutality, was included in Morgan's 1970 anthology Sisterhood Is Powerful: An Anthology of Writings from the Women's Liberation Movement.